wongsingfo/comp-sys/docs/system/auth.md

 ## System Log

+There is a **service** called `syslog` that sends messages to the system logger.
+The logs are kept in `/var/log/syslog`.

+The `syslogd` **system logger daemon** (or `rsyslogd` in newer Linux) waits for event messages and filter the ones you interest in.
+The configuration file is `/etc/rsyslog.d/50-default.conf`.

 ```
-logger "Hello Logs"
+logger -s "Hello Logs"
 # On macOS
 log show --last 1m | grep Hello
 # On Linux
 journalctl --since "1m ago" | grep Hello
 ```

-In addition, most UNIX systems you can also use the `dmesg` command to access the kernel log.
+In addition, most UNIX systems you can also use the `dmesg` command to access the kernel log (bootup messages).
+The log is also written to `/var/log/kern.log`.

+Authentication log is stored at `/var/log/auth.log`.

+The logs are clean by `logrotate`.
+It is usually run out of cron once a day and the configuration files can be found in `/etc/logrotate.d`.

 ## Resouces